Kent, British Columbia: Government and politics

 In federal elections, Kent is part of the Chilliwack—Fraser Canyon riding, which has existed since 2004.
 The riding's current Member of Parliament is Mark Strahl, a member of the ruling Conservative Party of Canada.

 In provincial elections, Kent lies within the Chilliwack-Kent riding.
-The current Member of the Legislative Assembly is Kelli Paddon of the British Columbia New Democratic Party.
+The current Member of the Legislative Assembly is Tony Luck of the BC Conservative Party.

 The current mayor of Kent is Sylvia Pranger.

 Transportation

 Several highways run through Kent.
 Highway 7 (also known as the Lougheed Highway) runs the entire length of the district, connecting Kent to much of the Fraser Valley and Greater Vancouver.
 Highway 9 connects Highway 7 to the Trans Canada Highway.